bmw-software-engineering/trlc-vscode-extension/plugInREADME.md

 ## Introduction

 This document outlines potential approaches to extend the functionality of the `trlc-vscode-extension` to address specific requirements, such as those of BMW.
 It explores 2 options: 1) to create a BMW-specific fork of the extension or 2) To implement a plugin system through a second vscode extenstion.
-On both approaches tha changes to the existing architecture are adressed to eneble the functionalities.
+On both approaches tha changes to the existing architecture are adressed to enable the functionalities.
 In the second option the modifying the core extension was minimized as much as possible by sugesting an elegant solution for it: exposing its data through its own `API`.

 ## Context